denisenkom/go-mssqldb/doc/how-to-use-newconnector.md

 # How to use the Connector object

 A Connector holds information in a DSN and is ready to make a new connection at any time.
 Connector implements the database/sql/driver Connector interface so it can be passed to the database/sql `OpenDB` function.
-Settings that cannot be passed through a DSN string can be set directly on the Connector by using the `SessionInitSQL` member of the Connector.
+One property on the Connector is the `SessionInitSQL` field, which may be used to set any options that cannot be passed through a DSN string.

 To use the Connector type, first you need to import the sql and go-mssqldb packages